-In addition to meeting the university's general graduate admission requirements, applicants must hold a Bachelor of Science in Electrical Engineering from an independently accredited university recognized by the UAE Ministry of Higher Education and Scientific Research and by AUS.
-Degreed individuals in engineering fields or a quantitative science field that is closely related to the sought program field may be considered on a case-bycase basis.
+In addition to meeting the university's general graduate admission requirements, applicants must hold a Bachelor of Science in Electrical Engineering from an independently accredited university recognized by the UAE Ministry of Education's Higher Education Affairs Division and by AUS.
+Degreed individuals in engineering fields or a quantitative science field that is closely related to the sought program field may be considered on a case-by-case basis.